slac207/cs207project/README.md

 ## Testing
 Run `python setup.py` tests from the main directory and all our main test files should run.
 Where appropriate, in the underlying READMEs we give further instruction for running additional tests.

+## Known Bugs

+### Web UI
+- Intermittently, the metadata table will drop 1-2 rows and append them unparsed to the end of the table.
+However, timeseries are always plotted.
+[We think this might be related to the asynchronous nature of the AJAX calls.]
+- The web UI displays unusual behavior on Windows machines, despite the browser.

 --------
  *(below is documentation internal to the group)*